 - a.
 Educational Services

 - b.
 Crisis Counseling

 - c.
 Recreational Activities

 - d.
 Testing and Evaluation

 - e.
 Living Skills Activities

 - f.
 Strengths/Resource Self Assessment

 - g.
 Realistic Success Planning

+- h.
+Testing for Sexually Transmitted Diseases (done on a voluntary basis)

 Education is the most highly structured of these program components.
 This service is provided by the Mississippi Bend Area Education Agency.
 The Center school is fully accredited and is taught by a certified teacher.
 The Center teacher initially tests all youth in mathematics and reading to assess their level of ability.
 In addition, education and social histories are obtained to assist in the determination of an appropriate level of competency.
 After the initial assessments the teacher has three options: